Surfshark VPN Review 2025: Is It Worth the Money?

 Bottom Line

 Surfshark is secure, fast, and allows unlimited simultaneous connections.
 It also works with sites like Netflix, BBC iPlayer, and Max and has a large server network.
-In addition to essential VPN security features like a kill switch, 256-bit AES encryption, and an audited no-logs policy, you get extras like Bypasser, CleanWeb, IP Rotator, Multihop servers, and a built-in speed test.
-Unfortunately, Surfshark has a few flaws — it doesn’t work with Disney+, it has slow speeds on really distant servers, it lacks IPv6 and WebRTC leak protection, and it doesn’t work in restrictive countries.
-Surfshark offers low-cost plans and covers each plan with a 30-day money-back guarantee.
+In addition to essential VPN security features like a kill switch, 256-bit AES encryption, and an audited no-logs policy, you get extras like Bypasser, CleanWeb, IP Rotator, Multihop servers, and Alternative ID.
+Unfortunately, Surfshark has a few flaws — it has slow speeds on really distant servers, it lacks IPv6 and WebRTC leak protection, it has a limited P2P server network, and it doesn’t work well in restrictive countries.
+Surfshark offers low-cost deals and covers each purchase with a 30-day money-back guarantee.

 The listings featured on this site are from companies from which this site receives compensation and some are co-owned by our parent company.
 This influence: Rank and manner in which listings are presented.